amyzhang-commits/auntle-az/_posts/2025-10-08-offline-not-off-track.md

 5) **Gemma’s Verb Hallucinations:**
 Ah, dios mio.
 This one’s part comedy, part crisis, as I shared in the previous post-- an entire language-learning app with Spanish speaking credentials as reliable as Professor Chang from Community.
 ![[blog_4_chang.png]]({{ "/assets/img/blog_4_chang.png" | relative_url }})
 I mostly understand what’s happening, but what I'd like to retroactively understand is better planning around JSON schema, in this case for flashcards.
-Object attributes matter more than you’d think for filtering and downstream flexibility.
-For instance, we 'd originally forgotten to ask Gemma3n to include whether a verb was regular or irregular—essential for filtering.
+It turns out, object attributes matter a great deal for downstream flexibility.
+For instance, I'd originally forgotten to ask Gemma3n to include whether a verb was regular or irregular—essential for filtering.
 Tiny omission, big use-case blind spot.
 And because constructing the JSON schema is a large part of Gemma's task in this app, it'll be a good opportunity to see if the current prompts can be improved.

 ---